 The leader needs to see how the training will lead to better performance, more sales opportunities, more sales closed, higher margins, and a more intelligent, effective sales team.
 The great thing about excellent training is that it will make the sales leader's job easier because each team member will perform better.

-If you want sales staff excited about training, make sure the boss has completely bought into it first.
-To ensure sales managers are promoters of the sales training system, materials and approach, involve him/her from the very start.
-Sales managers should be well integrated into all aspects of the sales training life cycle.
+If you want your sales team excited about training, make sure the boss has wholly bought into it.
+To ensure sales leaders are promoters of the sales training system, materials, and approach, involve him/her from the very start.
+Sales leaders should be well integrated into all aspects of the sales training life cycle.

-Sales managers want and need simplicity when it comes to managing and monitoring their teams and performance.
-Likewise, sales reps want and need a documentation process that is streamlined with their existing practices.
-For this reason, sales training concepts should integrate into systems that are already in place instead of in a folder, binder or another tool.
+Sales leaders want and need simplicity when it comes to managing and monitoring their teams and performance.
+Likewise, salespeople wish to have and need a documented process that is streamlined with their existing practices.
+For this reason, sales training concepts should integrate into systems that are already in place instead of in a folder, binder, or another tool.

 If your company does not have a training performance management system in place, now is the time to implement one, be it simple or complex.

 Without a plan for consistently reinforcing the concepts taught in sales training, they will be lost, and salespeople will revert to their old habits.
 Develop a few simple tools to optimize training for more significant business results, and always start with the sales leader first.